Files and Exceptions#

 filename = 'LO-NTF-v-Norway.txt'

-Python has the function open() for opening files.
-We must specify the text encoding, which is often UTF-8.
+We can optionally specify the text encoding, which is often UTF-8.

 file = open(filename, encoding='UTF-8')